-- It is very important to communicate with the network administrator in order to understand the DHCP and its existing configurations on the host server, before enabling the DHCP on the iServer. - 2.
-The iServers are shipped with a default static IP address of 192.168.1.200 and Subnet Mask of 255.255.255.0. - On Novell networks or Windows 2000 Server where the DCHP is an updated function of DNS, this feature may be beneficial since a particular name can be assigned eliminating the need for the IP address, as described in Section 3.4.
+- 1. It is very important to communicate with the network administrator in order to understand the DHCP and its existing configurations on the host server, before enabling the DHCP on the iServer. - 2.
+The iServers are shipped with a default static IP address of 192.168.1.200 and Subnet Mask of 255.255.255.0. - 3.
+On Windows servers where DHCP and DNS are separate functions it is very important to configure the DHCP server to communicate with the DNS in order for the iServer's Host Name to correctly respond.
+If you cannot access the iServer using its Host Name, please contact your network administrator to make sure the DHCP and DNS servers are linked together.